Português English

 Finally, The End (For Now)

 Avatar: The Way of Water managed to bag four Oscar nominations, a notable drop from the nine nominations the original movie received.
-It was, unsurprisingly, not a serious contender for Best Picture and won only one award, in the most obvious and expensive category.
+It was, unsurprisingly, not a serious contender for Best Picture.
+It won only one award, in the most obvious and expensive category.

 The sequel takes the audience on a journey to nowhere, winding through a maze of confusing subplots and poorly developed characters, only to leave us exactly where we started.
 Its storyline is so thin that it could probably be summarized in the prologue of the third film, and unfortunately, that is not hyperbole.